irasharma13/irasharma13/README.md

 ![Header Image](https://i.imgur.com/y3zUMTn.png)

-# Hi, I'm [Your Name] 🌟
+# Hi, I'm Ira Sharma 🌟

 [Insert Profile Picture here]

-I'm a [Insert Profession/Job Title] with experience in [Insert Relevant Skills].
-I'm passionate about [Insert Interests/Hobbies], and love to [Insert Fun Facts/Activities].
+I'm a Graduate Student majoring in Software Engineering at San Jose State University.
+I am looking for opportunities to advance my skills in the field of software.
+I have an immense passion for technology and never plan to stop learning about the endless possibilities it has to offer.
+I'm open to any career and learning opportunities.
+Dedicated to expanding my experiences and taking initiative in the workplace.

 ## 🚀 Skills & Tools 💻